 The first thing to do is to unscrew the original lens completely.

-First, as the thread is fine, you should ensure that you don't force it while screwing in.
+First, as the thread is super-fine, make sure that you don't force it while screwing in.

-Then, once roughly in place, you should re-connect the camera to do the fine-tuning with the "Live Video" page openned and stop screwing as soon as the image is sharp.
+Then, once roughly in place, you should re-connect the camera to do the fine-tuning with the "Live Video" page open.

 Once in place, not only the field of vision will be much larger, making the PTZ function almost un-needed, but you may find that the image is also much sharper and brighter.